-Enter the voltage and current into the calculator to determine the running watts; this calculator can also evaluate any of the variables given the others are known.
+Enter the voltage and current into the calculator to determine the running watts (real power).
+For AC loads, you can also enter the power factor (PF); if PF is left blank, the calculator assumes PF = 1.0.

 Running Watts Formula

-The following formula is used to calculate the running watts for an electrical device:
+The following formula is used to calculate the running watts (real power) for a single-phase AC load (using RMS volts and amps) or for DC/resistive loads (where PF = 1):

 Variables: